ctmann/Federal.Budget/README.md

 Download and compile all versions of the OMB 'Public Database' from the GPO website: https://www.gpo.gov/fdsys/browse/collectionGPO.action?collectionCode=BUDGET

-## How to Update this data (for new years)
+## What does the code do?
+The main cleaning script dowloads all GPO data FY2008-current year.
+Only a single type may be selected at one time (either budget authority or outlays).
+Only the most recent version will be exported as .csv (due to size limits), however all are available in the final R dataframe prior to export.

+## How To Use the Code
 1. Choose 'to.year': All OMB public databases FY2008-to.year will be downloaded and stored in nested df

-2. Choose only one budget type:  budget.authority / outlays will be processed and exported as .csv
+2. Choose only one budget type:  budget.authority / outlays.
+The result will be processed and exported as .csv (filtered by most recent year).

-Caution: Sync Github account after each selection, otherwise the .csv upload will exceed limits and the repository will break.
+*Caution: If using Github, sync after each selection to avoid exceeding upload limits and breaking the repository.*

 ## Source Notes